University Endowments Lose Money

 He also noted that the 10 percent drop in many cases follows three years of compound annual returns of 20 percent.

-A study by the National Association of College and University Business Officers released in February showed the average investment return rate for 498 colleges and universities was 20.4 percent for the year starting July 1, 1996, an increase over the previous year’s average return of 17.2 percent.
+A study by the National Association of College and University Business Officers released in February showed the average investment return rate for 498 colleges and universities was 20.4 percent for the year starting July 1, 1996, an increase over the previous year’s return of 17.2 percent.

 Larry Goldstein, senior vice president for NACUBO, said colleges and universities are familiar with short-term stock market volatility.
 The 1987 drop, he said, was a dramatic hit when it happened.